Maize-Genetics-and-Genomics-Database/SNPversity2.0/README.md

 For synonymous and missense variant effect types, the information in the Effect type column shows the following information in parentheses: the amino acid for the reference genome, the postion, and the amino acid substiution in the alternative genome (e.g. G477S).

+The remainder of the columns are based on the subset of selected maize accessions.
+There is one column for each maize accession and the column header is color-coded based on the project.
+The columns are named based on the accession name, an undercore, and the SRR ID.
+The values and colors of the data in these columns are based on the allele value for the given locus for that accession.
+* 0 (green) indicates a homozygous reference genotype.
+* 1 (orange)  indicates a homozygous alternate genotype.
+* H (yellow) indicates a heterozygous genotype with one reference and one alternate allele.
+* N (grey) indicates a missing or unknown genotypes.

 ## Tree view

 ![Select](./figures/figure4.png)